 In this component, learners are required to study two complete texts and one extract from a third contrasting text.
-Centres are reminded that the five texts studied for this qualification as a whole must represent a range of social, historical and cultural contexts.
+The five texts studied for this qualification as a whole must represent a range of social, historical and cultural contexts.

 At least Grade 6 in GCSE English Literature and, although not a prerequisite, GCSE Drama is helpful.